 How My Background Helps Clients

 My personal, educational, work and professional experiences are diverse.
 Throughout high school and college, I had a wide range of job experiences, including dishwasher, mine truck driver, construction laborer, newspaper advertising salesman, and accounting cost analyst.
 At the University of Arizona, I majored in psychology, but graduated with more units from the accounting department than was required of an accounting major.
 At Stanford, I took every tax class the law school had to offer, and taught an undergraduate course.
-In private practice, many think of me as a real estate lawyer, but there are many others who know me as a bond attorney, counsel to start up technology ventures, the corporate attorney for healthcare concerns, a specialist in the business law and contracts, counsel to numerous governmental organizations and educational institutions, or an expert in advising tax-exempt organizations.
+In private practice, many think of me as a real estate lawyer, but there are many others who know me for my lending and finance work; as counsel to start up ventures; as counsel corporate attorney; as a specialist in the business law and contracts; as counsel to numerous governmental organizations and educational institutions; for my work assisting creditors and debtors in restructures; or an expert in advising tax-exempt organizations.
 All these diverse experiences help me better understand my clients, whatever their needs are, and provide me with a reservoir of knowledge and ideas that I can bring to bear on addressing any problem.

 When I am Not in the Office